tmuthuk/ToDoLList/README.md

 1. Allow a user to long press a task, which will lead to a display of pop up that provides the user with an option to delete the task.
 2. Add tabs in the App, to sort the task by various different categories such as : Sorted by deadlines, sorted by Priority etc.
 3. Improve the UI to differentiate between tasks that are DONE and that are NOT DONE yet

+Wanna See Snapshopts from the App:
+Check out this link: https://github.com/tmuthuk/ToDoLList/wiki/Snapshots-from-Application